cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/reaction/README.md

 ![sample.png](analysis.png)

 It is now possible to jump directly to the corresponding analysis view by clicking on the corresponding color bullet from the sample list.

+To create a new sample, you simply need to click on the button `Add empty sample` and choose a batch name, this will create a new batch where you can include any type of spectra and additional information.
+Once you refresh the page in the global reaction, you will see the new batch in the list.
+If you click on the batch, there will be a preview of the information you have entered.